HappyRouting: Learning Emotion-Aware Route Trajectories for Scalable In-The-Wild Navigation

-The prediction model~\footnote{model parameter: class\_weight = 'balanced', max\_features= $log_2$, n\_estimators= $50$.} is tested via a leave-one-subject-out cross-validation on unseen participants.
+The prediction model~\footnote{Model parameter: class\_weight = 'balanced', max\_features= $log_2$, n\_estimators= $50$.} is tested via a leave-one-subject-out cross-validation on unseen participants.
 Within one cross-validation fold a Random Forest model is trained on 25 participants and the performance is tested on the left-out participant's emotional data.
 Thereby, we prevent overfitting on individual participants' emotional data and assess how well the model generalizes, i.e., in predicting the emotions of unseen participants.
 This evaluation \chreplaced[id=1AC]{allowed}{allows} us to gauge the accuracy of a correct emotion prediction for a user that has yet to use the navigation system.
 The results are outlined in \autoref{tbl:clf_report_evaluation}.
 Overall, our model \chreplaced[id=1AC]{achieves}{is able to achieve} a mean emotion recognition accuracy of $63\%$ with a balanced $F_1$ score of $53\%$\footnote{Neutral emotions represent the majority class of our dataset, while happy emotions are at $23\%$, being predicted second best (after neutral) in terms of precision and recall}. \chadded[id=2AC]{These results are slightly inferior to current subject-independent contextual emotion classifiers\,\cite{bethge_vemotion_2021, liu2021empathetic}, but are also based on a remotely acquirable, and thus much reduced, feature set.} As a baseline in our dataset, we recorded a driver-facing camera stream and applied a FERPlus-trained classifier\,\cite{ferplus}, showing that the collected contextual features still outperform facial expressions\,\cite{bethge_vemotion_2021}.